This post may contain affiliate links. Please read our disclosure policy.

-- 1 tsp Garlic Powder
+- 1 teaspoon Garlic Powder

-- 1 tsp Paprika
+- 1 teaspoon Paprika

-- 1 tsp Salt
+- 1 teaspoon Sea Salt

-- 1/2 tsp Black Pepper
+- ½ teaspoon Black Pepper

-- 2 Tbsp Extra Virgin Olive Oil
+- 2 tablespoons Olive Oil or other cooking oil

 - Pat the chicken completely dry with a paper towel and remove any giblets from the inner cavity.